roloje777/mg-bits-and-bytes-blog/_posts/2024-01-27-emanuel-swedenborg.md

 </div>
  <p style="font-size:1.2em; position:relative; text-align:center">What Happens Immediately After You Die - Swedenborg & Life</p>

-> Both of us (Wife and I) having faced death of very close loved ones,
+> Both of us (Wife and I) having faced death of very close loved ones
-> a brother and both parents, have often wondered what it is like in
+> (a brother and both parents), have often wondered what it is like in
 > the afterlife.
 > Will we recognise them, will they recognise us, what will we look like
-> in spiritual world or is there nothing,... we just go poof...?
+> in the spiritual world or is there nothing,
+> ... we just go poof...?
 > Below is Emanuel's thinking on this.
-A liberal thinker, scientist,
-> inventor, and theologian of the 17th to 18th century...."
+> He was a liberal thinker, scientist, inventor, and theologian of the 17th to 18th century...."

 <div
   style="